Evolution Strategies at the Hyperscale: Asymptotic Rank Analysis

-We will use the fact that the Frobenius norm becomes the $\ell$-2 norm in vector space:

-Denoting the covariance matrix of $p(u)$ as $\Sigma^r$, the central limit theorem proves that the distribution of $v^r$ converges in distribution to a zero-mean Gaussian $\mathcal{N}(0,\Sigma_r)$.
-In \cref{proof:covariance_form}, derive the covariance matrix for $\Sigma^r$.
-Our analysis uses an Edgeworth expansion \citep{Bhattacharya76} to characterise precisely the rate at which $p(v^r) $ converges to the limiting Gaussian distribution.
-In \cref{proof:edgeworth}, we make an Edgeworth expansion of $p(v^r)$ to show that it is dominated by $\mathcal{O}\left(\frac{1}{r}\right)$ terms and higher.
-These are then used to prove \cref{proof:distance_to_Gauss}, which allows us to bound the integral of the remainder of the Edgeworth expansion, thereby characterising how fast $p(v^r)$ converges to the limiting Gaussian distribution.
+Denoting the covariance matrix of $p(u)$ as $\Sigma_u$, the central limit theorem proves that the distribution of $v^r$ converges in distribution to a zero-mean Gaussian $\mathcal{N}(0,\Sigma_r)$.
+In \cref{proof:covariance_form}, we derive the covariance matrix for $\Sigma_u$, which we prove is the identity.
+Our analysis uses an Edgeworth expansion \citep{Bhattacharya76} to characterise precisely the rate at which $P(v^r) $ converges to the limiting Gaussian distribution.
+In \cref{proof:edgeworth}, we make an Edgeworth expansion of $P(v^r)$ to show that it is dominated by $\mathcal{O}\left(r^{-1}\right)$ terms and higher.
+These are then used to prove \cref{proof:distance_to_Gauss}, which allows us to bound the integral of the remainder of the Edgeworth expansion, thereby characterising how fast $P(v^r)$ converges to the limiting Gaussian distribution.